KhronosGroup/glTF/specification/2.0/appendix/performance-metrics/README.md

 [accessors]
-This value represents the total vertex accessor usage of the asset, it is an indication of the memory requirements for the asset.
+This value represents the total vertex accessors defined in the asset, it is an indication of the memory requirements for the asset.
+These values does not take into account if an acessor is unused or only used in some scene.

 Note that this value will not take into account if normal/tangent/bitangent values are defined or shall be runtime computed.
 It is calculated by adding upp the accessors in the model, storing count, componentType and type.
 This may give an indication of the runtime memory footprint of the buffers needed for the model.